kaplasak/RaySplatting/README.md

 - Interactive Windows viewer / optimizer application allowing to preview the trained model state in the real time.
 - Support for the **PLY** trained model output format.
 - Highly efficient pure Gaussian renderer (no embedding primitive mesh approximation).
-- Highly configurable optimizer based on the convenient configuration file.
+- Highly configurable optimizer based on the convenient text configuration file.
 - Support for both the **Blender** and **COLMAP** data sets (after some preprocessing by the 3DGS).

 # Controls in the interactive Windows viewer / optimizer application